-GlobeMed at the University of California - Los Angeles partners with the Nwoya Youth Center in Anaka, Uganda to help educate and empower Ugandan youth to live healthy lives.
+GlobeMed at the University of California - Los Angeles partners with the Mpoma Community HIV/AIDS Initiative in Mukono, Uganda to empower the community to live healthy lives.

 GlobeMed at the University of California – Los Angeles | Los Angeles, California

 70% of diseases in the Nama-Sub County are water-borne related illnesses.